 Will Breakfast Club and After School Club run?

 Breakfast Club and After School Club will still be available.
 You will need to book this as usual.
 It will be run by the class teacher or teaching assistant in the allocated classroom.

 The same approach to handwashing and social distancing will apply.

 Enrichment will not run until school has returned to normal.

 How are you protecting you teaching team?

 Our teaching teams will be regularly washing their hands, using sanitiser and social distancing.
-PPE will also be available for staff who wish to use it.
-This will include disposable gloves and visors.
+We will also be providing PPE packs for teachers providing personal care or first aid.

 Will the school be cleaned more often?